Passing offline conversions

 Note

-Create a CSV file with the data and send it using this method.
-We also recommend generating API requests automatically using modules written in a programming language.
+Create a CSV data file and send it using this method.
+We recommend that you also automate your API queries using modules available in your programming language.

 Note